sjbylo/lab-azure-service-operator/README.md

 oc create -f deploy-azure-mysql
 ```

-# Access the database
+# Extract the MySQL user's secret information

-Wait for all resources provisioned and access the DB with.
+Wait for all resources to be provisioned and ectract the password:

 ```
 #eval `ksec aro-demo-mysqluser`